tip0x/polygonafrica2022/POSBridge/README.md

 # POLYGON PROOF OF STAKE (POS) BRIDGE
 ## INTRODUCTION
 A bridge is basically a set of contracts that help in moving assets from the root chain to the child chain.
 There are several types of bridges to move assets between Ethereum and Polygon.
-But this project if focused on the type of bridge called the PoS Bridge or Proof of Stake bridge.
+But this project is focused on the type of bridge called the PoS Bridge or Proof of Stake bridge.
 Proof of stake based assets provides PoS security, secured by a robust set of external validators and fast exit with one checkpoint interval.

 **Steps to use the PoS Bridge**